In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 Doyle Bakari plans to vote to repeal the abortion ban.
 She sees this referendum as another milestone in Ireland's modernization.
 She doesn't take it lightly.

 "This is our actual human rights.
-This is our healthcare," she says.
+This is our health care," she says.
 "This is so important."